 Amuse yourselves for a few moments with some wall art I passed on my walk to the market while I engage in some speculation regarding the origin of the market’s appellation.

 Although the term Feira da Ladra first appeared in the 17th century, a market of this type has existed in Lisboa since 1272.
-It was first located near the castle gate along the Rua do Chão da Feira.
+It was first located near the castle gate along the rua do Chão da Feira.
 This makes apparent why this would hold the word feira in its name although it was then known as the Mercado Franco de Lisboa.

 Sometime in the 16th century, it relocated to Praça do Rossio.
 (It’s first noted there officially in 1552.)
 After the 1755 earthquake, the market moved again this time to Praça da Alegria.
 It moved again in 1835 to Campo dos Mártires da Pátria and found its current home at the Campo de Santa Clara in 1882.
 You can follow its progression in this screen capture from Google Maps with the end of its path marked by the red pin.

 The key to my speculation stems from its original name, Mercado Franco.
 This loosely translates to Honest Market.
 (Think of the relationship between the Portuguese franco and the English frank.)
 It doesn’t require much imagination to envision the sort of cheating or even actual theft that might have happened in such an unregulated environment.
 Neither is it hard to conceive that people began saying something along the lines of, “Mercado Franco!
 Mais como um Mecado ladrões!” (“Honest market!
-More like a Thieves Market!”
+More like a Thieves Market!”)
 And the latter became the common usage.
 But, as I noted, this is nothing more than my speculation.

-Walking in the Rain
+Walking in the Rain.

 I didn’t pack an umbrella but Sérgio had two outside the flat and, although it hadn’t started to rain when I left the flat, the skies and the forecast indicated that prudence dictate I carry one with me.
-While the walk up the hill was moderately steep, the Campo do Santa Clara was just a bit more than 1.5 kilometers from the flat and when I reached the market, the clouds still held the rain in abeyance.
+While the walk up the hill was moderately steep, the Campo do Santa Clara was just a bit more than 1,500 meters from the flat and when I reached the market, the clouds still held the rain in abeyance.
 Once I passed under the Arco Grande de Cima, I got my first glimpse of the Feira da Ladra.

 This is a very small section of the breadth of this flea market.
 Rita Alves on the website AFAR posts this description: